 2. Follow brands and interests

-Take a cue from your Twitter and Facebook accounts—follow activities and brands that interest you on Amazon.
-By clicking the Follow button on pages showing items from major brands, you can get speedy updates when those brands offer new stuff.
-Go to this site to manage your follows and this one to see follow recommendations.
+Treat Amazon like your Twitter and Facebook accounts—follow activities and brands that interest you.
+By clicking the Follow button on the page for a brand’s store within Amazon, you can get speedy updates when they offer new stuff and see more recommendations from them.

 3. Dig for fresh deals

-As well as the deals splashed across the front page (and just about everywhere else on Amazon), you can find discounts in two specific locations: Check out Amazon’s Warehouse for returned items still in great condition, and its Outlet for new items discounted by 30 percent or more.
-It pays to check these two pages regularly for relevant deals.
+As well as the deals splashed across the front page (and just about everywhere else on Amazon), you can find discounts in two specific locations: Check out Amazon Warehouse for returned items still in great condition, and Amazon Outlet for new items discounted by 30 percent or more.
+It pays to check these two pages regularly.

 4. Register for instant price alerts

-Want to buy a product—but only after its price drops below a certain threshold?
+Maybe you want to buy a product, but only after its price drops below a certain threshold.
 Many add-ons and extensions can track Amazon prices for you, and CamelCamelCamel is one of the best we’ve found.
 It will track prices over time, send alerts when specific items drop in price, and more.
 Once you register, you can use the free service online or access it through a plug-in for your browser if you prefer.

-Amazon does a very good job of letting you know your pending delivery’s shifting location at every stage of the shipping process.
-But if you’re on the move or lack an internet connection, then it can be a pain to log into the site for updates.
-As an alternative, you can sign up to receive SMS alerts.
+Amazon does a good job of letting you know your pending delivery’s shifting location at every stage of the shipping process.
+But if you’re on the move or lack an internet connection, it can be a pain to log into the site for updates.
+As an alternative, you can sign up to receive text message alerts.
 Simply visit the Shipment Updates via Text page and follow the instructions.

 6. Secure your orders

-If you don’t trust your neighbors (or indeed your housemates), then consider having your items delivered to an Amazon Locker rather than to your door.
+If you don’t trust your neighbors or your roommates, consider having your items delivered to an Amazon Locker rather than to your door.
 Urban areas contain plenty of these secure cages, so you can choose a locker at the most convenient location.
 They also allow you to pick up your items at your leisure rather than waiting in the house for deliveries.

 7. Apply coupons

-The days of clipping paper coupons from mailers are gone.
-Instead, Amazon has a dedicated Coupons page where you can find all kinds of discounts and special offers on daily essentials from toilet paper to fruit bars.
+For some, the days of clipping paper coupons from mailers are not gone, but Amazon went digital long ago and has a dedicated Coupons page where you can find all kinds of discounts and special offers on daily essentials from toilet paper to fruit bars.
 You can easily “clip” any of the coupons right from the page using the buttons underneath.
 When you’re ready to check out, Amazon will automatically apply these discounts.

 8. Find hidden savings